naeemrashid/codebuild-sample-app/README.md

 # codebuild-sample-app
-A sample http application repo to link it with AWS code-pipeline
+A sample http application repo to build docker container and push it to Elastic Container Registry (ECR) using AWS code pipeline.